luclemo/jekyll-starter/README.md

 2. On the flip side, using `jekyll new [my-project-name] --blank` doesn't even give me a `config.yml` file.
 3. In both cases, no livereload or autoprefixing out of the box.

-You can check it out here: [https://luclemo.github.io/jekyll-starter/](https://luclemo.github.io/jekyll-starter/)
+You can think of this as the Goldilocks of starter projects and you can check it out here: [https://luclemo.github.io/jekyll-starter/](https://luclemo.github.io/jekyll-starter/)

 ### OMG it's so ugly! 😱

 Yup. that's the point.
-Now go make it 💅
+Now go make it gorgeous.

 ## Features 🍬